aadit879/district_cooling_ecf_model/README.md

 ```

-The CM can run on its own, but when it is on the same network as the Hotmaps toolbox API (HTAPI), it will be automatically detected.
+The CM can run on its own, but when it is on the same network as the toolbox API (HTAPI), it will be automatically detected.
 Using Celery queue to register, HTAPI contains heartbeat that will check at anytime if a calculation is running or not.
 In other words, the achitecture is working in realtime and detects new CMs.